marksherriff/cs4730-f24-website/syllabus.md

 * There will be a minimum of 10 of these throughout the semester.
 However, there will likely be more than 10 and students can earn bonus XP for completing more random encounters.
 * Missed random encounters cannot be made up.

-## Game Project in MonoGame
+## Game Project in Unity
 * Students will pitch game ideas to the class at the beginning of the semester.
 * Students will then vote on the ideas, thus selecting the games they will be building on teams.
 * Team size will be three or four students.
-* Students must use the MonoGame frameworke to build their games.
+* Students must use the Unity engine to build their games.
-* There will be multiple in-class labs as tutorials for MonoGame.
+* There will be multiple in-class labs as tutorials for Unity.

 ## Class Management